cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 > The whole is stronger than the sum of it's parts.
 > Yet it protects, secures and obscures each at an individual level.

-This paper studies this aggregate behaviour driven by individal skin-in-the-game for all four user categories.
+This paper studies this aggregate behaviour driven by individual skin-in-the-game for all four user categories.
 It aims to describe how the **Decred** blockchain has performed as a whole over time.

 ## TL; DR
-- X

-- X

-- X
+- Growth metrics of **DCR Hodlers** has been relatively sluggish compared to Bitcoin at the same age and especially with respect to the strong ledger assurances provided by Decred.
+Decred has security finality guarantees orders of magnitude higher than it's current transactional throughput and has shown impressive resilience against re-organisations.

+- **Miners** have likely experienced challenging financial conditions through 2018 to 2019 after ASICs launched at the peak of the bull market.
+Early signs of difficulty ribbon recovery and block subsidy models currently suggest strong fundamental support exists below current DCR pricing.
+It is expected that development/deployment of new ASIC technology will require sustained DCR/USD price increase to properly justify.

+- **Stakeholders** have shown remarkable resilience throughout the 2018-19 bear market with over $5.6 Billion in value spent on DCR ticket purchases (1.0 Million BTC equivalent).
+Coin distribution and key a governance vote against the fee income interest of miners suggests very strong coin and thus vote decentralisation has occurred for Decred.

+- **Treasury** spending to date has achieved a remarkable output of world-class technology relative to a modest $7.25 Million spend.
+The value of each DCR ticket relative to the Treasury balance (vote power) suggests strong incentives by stakeholders to protect the Treasury by personal sacrifice.

 ## Disclosure